 Frank Bruni makes the point several times that colleges which were not those instantly recognizable top-tier names often did much better for their students than the more famous college could.
 The same thing applies to the K-12 private school world.
 Find a school which most of what you need.
 Visit it.
 Then make your decision.

 Financial aid and diversity are largely intertwined.
 As schools seek to broaden their reach and diversify their student bodies, they will have to offer financial aid in order to attract students from more diverse backgrounds.

 Many private K-12 schools offer tuition-free packages

-when the family financial situation meets a certain threshold. $75,000 to $100,000 seems to be the range of numbers which I have seen.
+when the family financial situation meets a certain threshold. $75,000 to $100,000 seems to be the range of numbers that I have seen.
 There are many variables, of course, but admissions staffers serious about seeking a diverse applicant pool will be sure to get the word out.

 The other practical alternative to financing a private school education is the kind of program you find in the Cristo Rey

 schools.
-This work study program is roughly comparable to what you will find in many college work study programs.
+This work-study program is roughly comparable to what you will find in many college work-study programs.